What is a Duopoly?

 The primary difference between Cournot’s model and Bertrand’s model is that while Cournot believed production quantity would drive the competition between the two companies, Bertrand believed that the competition would always be driven by price.

-Bertrand’s duopoly identified that consumers, when given a choice between equal or similar goods and services, will opt for the company that gives the best price.
-It would start a price war, with both companies dropping prices, leading to an inevitable loss of profits.
+Bertrand’s duopoly theory identified that consumers, when given a choice between equal or similar goods and services, will opt for the company that gives the best price.
+This would start a price war, with both companies dropping prices, leading to an inevitable loss of profits.

 The Significance of a Duopoly